kezija99/CandyFactoryProject/README.md

 -Redis db 3.2.100 (no installation, just extract the zip)

-After everything is above is downloaded, installed, jars added to the module paths, steps for starting the projects are below:
+After everything above is downloaded, installed, jars added to the module paths, steps for starting the projects are below:

 -Run the redis-server.exe and rabbitmq-server.bat both as administrator